 Sickle Cell Disease Causes and Risk Factors

-Sickle cell disease is inherited, meaning that it runs in families.
-People who have sickle cell disease inherit two abnormal genes, called hemoglobin S, one from each parent.
+Sickle cell disease is, meaning that it runs in families.
+People who have sickle cell disease inherit two faulty genes, called hemoglobin S — one from each parent.

-A person has sickle cell disease trait when the hemoglobin S gene is inherited from only one parent, and a normal hemoglobin gene — hemoglobin A — is inherited from the other.
+A person has sickle cell trait when the hemoglobin S gene is inherited from only one parent and a normal hemoglobin gene — hemoglobin A — is inherited from the other.
 People who have sickle cell trait are generally healthy.

 In the image above, each parent has one normal hemoglobin A gene and one hemoglobin S gene, which means each of their children has:

-- A 25% chance of inheriting two normal hemoglobin A genes.
-In this case, the child does not have sickle cell trait or disease.
+- A 25%, or 1 in 4, chance of inheriting two normal hemoglobin A genes.
+This child does not have sickle cell trait or disease.

-- A 50% chance of inheriting one normal hemoglobin A gene and one hemoglobin S gene.
+- A 50%, or 1 in 2, chance of inheriting one normal hemoglobin A gene and one hemoglobin S gene.
 This child has sickle cell trait.

-- A 25% chance of inheriting two hemoglobin S genes.
+- A 25%, or 1 in 4, chance of inheriting two hemoglobin S genes.
 This child has sickle cell disease.

-If a person wants to know whether he or she carries a sickle hemoglobin gene, a doctor can order a blood test to find out.
+If a person wants to know whether they carry a sickle hemoglobin gene, a doctor can order a blood test to find out.

 What is a “sickled cell”?